Data is interesting. Mapping and analysis with ArcGIS Pro helps you discover, learn from, and communicate with your data.

 This opens the Alter Field tool in a floating window.
 An important part of Data Engineering is fixing and preparing your data.
 Data Engineering provides access to many Data Engineering geoprocessing tools to help this process, organized into 4 groups: Clean, Construct, Integrate, Format.

-6. Populate the Alter Field tool with the New Field Name, New Field Alias, and New Field Length as shown in the image below, then click OK.
-Since the data was loaded from a csv file, the field length is very large, so we’ll also reduce this while running the tool.
+6. Populate the Alter Field tool with the New Field Name and New Field Alias as shown in the image below, then click OK.

 Once the tool runs, you’ll notice that the field alias has updated in the fields panel.